kellykohlleffel/End-to-End-Databricks-Apps-Automation/README.md

 ---

-**Ready to automate your Databricks app creation!** No more manual resource clicking - just run the script and add your custom app code.
+**Ready to automate your Databricks app creation and deployment!** No more manual resource clicking - just run the script and add your custom app code.